 This combination of standard robot platforms and soldering technologies provides a broad range of solutions built from standard components.
 Of course, we design everything, so we can easily modify our technology when customers need a special solution.

-Solder joints have many characteristics: copper layers, ground planes, joining methods, pad sizes, pre-tinning, pin size, through-hole gap, and the list goes on.
-These characteristics affect how joints solder, and these characteristics frequently change from joint to joint.
-Process engineers adjust multiple variables on a joint-to-joint basis: preheat time, wire feed time, wire feed speed, wire pullback distance, wetting time, and etc. As a result, each and every solder joint is optimized for quality and yield.
+Solder joints have many characteristics: copper layers, ground planes, joining methods, pad sizes, pre-tinning, pin size, through-hole gap and the list goes on.
+These characteristics affect how joints solder and these characteristics frequently change from joint to joint.
+Our process engineers evaluate and adjust multiple variables at each joint: preheat time, wire feed time, wire feed speed, wire pullback distance, wetting time, etc. As a result, every solder joint is individually optimized for quality and troughput.

-Our process development engineers have an extensive range of equipment in two laboratories.
+Our process development engineers have an extensive range of equipment in their soldering laboratory.
 They begin very new application by selecting the proper technology and testing the feasibility on the customers’ parts.
-Once they prove the process is proven, we send customers a report with valuable data (process time, quality, video, and etc.) Whenever possible, our quotations include a process guarantee ensuring the process.
+Once they prove the process is proven, we send customers a report with valuable data such as process time, quality, video and photos.
+Whenever possible, our quotations include a process guarantee ensuring the process.
 Therefore, our customers select equipment based on actual results and have confidence it will function in production as well as it did in our lab.
-When production finishes each machine, our process engineers optimize the solder process.
+When the new machine is ready, our process engineers optimize the solder process.
 Finally, we invite the customer to the Factory Acceptance Test prior to delivery.

 mta leverages over 50 years of skill, culture and experience to be the leader in robotic soldering.